fybrik/fybrik/website/content/docs/usage/notebook-sample/index.md

 ## Reviewing the policies for the dataset

-Currently policies are coded with the OPA deployment.
+Currently predefined policies are included as part of the OPA deployment.
-The defined policies that relates to datasets that are tagged with 'finance' are redacting the columns `nameOrig` and `nameDest` when data is read.
+Included are policies that are triggered for datasets that are tagged with 'finance' and have columns `nameOrig` and `nameDest`.
+The policies indicate that these columns must be redacted (masked) when data is read.

 The policies can be found at `third_party/opa/opa-policy.rego`.